-Our community is growing vertically, and therefore at times, moderators may or may not provide grounds an action of deletion(Deletion for moderation).
+Our community is growing vertically, and therefore at times, moderators may or may not provide grounds for an action of deletion(Deletion for moderation).

 In the case of deletion of public messages, the moderation group should delete messages which:

-3. When a member has requested deletion of their expressions and Media Committee has reviewed the request.
+3. When a member has requested deletion of their expressions and the Media Committee has reviewed the request.

 For many reasons such as communication between sparring members on a topic of interest, member wishing to take back their expressions, members may seek deletion of their public expressions.
-If the Media Committee has reviewed the request in affirmative, expressions may get deleted.
+If the Media Committee has reviewed the request in the affirmative, expressions may get deleted.

 Open Constitution has automated privacy drivers such as Message Retention triggers on its communication systems.
-Members use the default safe settings in private messages, and change or modify them based on peer consent.
+Members use the default safe settings in private messages and change or modify them based on peer consent.